Didiboop/Django/docs/_build/html/_sources/index.rst.txt

-.. site documentation master file, created by sphinx-quickstart on Thu Sep 26 05:12:36 2024.
+.. task documentation master file, created by sphinx-quickstart on Thu Sep 26 11:04:49 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-site documentation
+task documentation
 ==================

 Add your content using ``reStructuredText`` syntax.
 See the